Grand Theft Auto III: Cuts and changes

-Critical reception
+Reception

-Initial release
+Critical response

 Grand Theft Auto III was released to critical acclaim.
 Metacritic calculated an average score of 97 out of 100, indicating "universal acclaim", based on 56 reviews.
 It is tied with Tony Hawk's Pro Skater 3 as the highest-rated PlayStation 2 game on the site and tied with a number of others as the sixth-highest-rated game overall.
 Reviewers liked the game's sound, gameplay, and open world design, though some criticism was directed at the controls.
 Tom Bramwell of Eurogamer called Grand Theft Auto III "a luscious, sprawling epic", and Official PlayStation Magazine named it "the most innovative, outlandish, brilliant video game".
 GameSpot's Jeff Gerstmann described the game as "an incredible experience that shouldn't be missed by anyone"; IGN's Doug Perry named it "one of the best titles of the year, on PlayStation 2, or on any system".

 Many reviewers found the 3D graphics a welcome change from the 2D of the previous games.
 GameSpot's Gerstmann particularly praised the character and vehicle models, and the overall texture quality of the city.
 GameSpy's Andrei Alupului found the graphics "really rather impressive", describing the car models as "greatly improved" over those in Midnight Club.
 Eurogamer's Bramwell considered the graphics "generally pleasant to look at", but considered it inferior to games like Gran Turismo 3 and Ico.
-Justin Leeper of Game Informer described game world as "stunning in scope and detail", and Perry of IGN found it to be "on a scale that's truly epic".
+Justin Leeper of Game Informer described the game world as "stunning in scope and detail", and Perry of IGN found it to be "on a scale that's truly epic".
 Game Revolution's Ben Silverman called the city a "technological marvel ... that captures the essence of gritty city life in amazing detail".